SzymonNadbrzezny/nextjs-coding-challenge/README.md

 Players can stop playing at any point, but once they resume they'll loose their statistics ( wpm, accuracy and streak).

 # Testing
+Due to how I setup server-side storage, the server needs to be restarted when testing game logic.
+When using database it would not be required, since it would be API call.
 I used playwright to test storage and game logic.
 Those are not full tests, but they do work.
 I did however realize I need to spend more time writing tests since I'm out of practice and it took me way longer than it should.